CHLSS

 4. Appeal a Decision.
 The request to appeal the Director’s decision must be made to the Adoption & Foster Care Leadership Team within ten (10) business days from receipt of the Director’s response.
 The Adoption & Foster Care Leadership Team will consider all relevant information and then will make a decision within ten (10) business days regarding the elevated appeal.
 If the decision of the Adoption & Foster Care Leadership Team is to deny the elevated appeal, Client may: (1) accept the decision of the Adoption & Foster Care Leadership Team and take no further action, or (2) file a written request to elevate a grievance for review by the Senior Director of Adoption & Foster Care.

 5. Elevate a Grievance.
 The Client must elevate their request for review by the Senior Director within ten (10) business days from receipt of the Program Leadership Team’s response.
 Client must submit the appeal in writing to the Program Leadership Team, who will then forward it to the Senior Director.
 The Senior Director will review all relevant information and prior recommendations and then make and notify the Client in writing of the decision within ten (10) business days.
-If the decision of the Senior Director is to deny the elevated appeal, Client has two options: (1) accept the decision of the Senior Director and take no further action, or (2) file a written request to elevate a grievance for review by the CH President.
+If the decision of the Senior Director is to deny the elevated appeal, Client has two options: (1) accept the decision of the Senior Director and take no further action, or (2) file a written request to elevate a grievance for review by the Children’s Home President.

 6. Request a Formal Grievance Review.
 After receipt of the Senior Director’s decision, if the matter is not resolved, the Client may submit a Request for a Formal Grievance Review within five (5) business days to the Senior Director, who will then forward it to the President.
 The President will review all relevant information and prior recommendations and then make a final decision and notify the Client in writing of the decision within ten (10) business days.

 7. Request a Final Review.
-After receipt of the President’s decision, if Client believes the concerns are not sufficiently addressed, the Client may request a final review by the Executive Committee of the Board of Directors within five (5) business days to the President, who will then forward it to the Executive Committee.
+After receipt of the President’s decision, if Client believes the concerns are not sufficiently addressed, the Client may request a final review by the Executive Committee of the Board of Governors within five (5) business days to the President, who will then forward it to the Executive Committee.
 The Executive Committee will review all relevant information and prior recommendations within ten (10) business days and then make a final decision and notify Client in writing of the decision within thirty (30) days.
-The decision of the Executive Committee of the Board of Directors will be final and binding.
+The decision of the Executive Committee of the Board of Governors will be final and binding.

 8. Withdraw an Appeal.
 Client may withdraw an appeal at any time during the process.